EmilHernvall/dnsguide/chapter1.md

 The failure is expected in this case, since `dig` will timeout when it doesn't receive a response.
 Since this fails, it exits.
-At this point `netcat` can be exited using Ctrl+C. We're left with a query packet in `packet.txt`.
+At this point `netcat` can be exited using Ctrl+C. We're left with a query packet in `query_packet.txt`.
 We can use our query packet to record a response packet as well:

 ```text